jayantisme/medico-BE/README.md

 # medico-BE
-Backend Repository for medico project.
+Backend Repository for Medical Store Inventory Management.
 Created On - 18/04/2023